 Mysticism is an attempt to understand the human mind

 These same issues, albeit worded differently, are also being considered in many other areas.
-Before the advent of modern science, these questions were mixed with the aspirations of religions, but problems could also be seen without a religious aspect.
+Before the advent of modern science, philosophers mixed these questions with the aspirations of religions, but problems could also be seen without a religious aspect.
 Sometimes problems were considered questions of the mind and psyche, to which answers were sought in parapsychology and later in psychology.
-In modern times, new perspectives have been brought about by research of consciousness, research of psychedelics, and neuroscience.
+In modern times, new perspectives have been brought about by research of consciousness, psychedelics, and neuroscience.
 These all ultimately pursue the same goal.
 Mysticism, if it could be considered a field of research, would also raise the same questions.
 In it, the question of the freakish mystical experience is central.

 In this sense, mysticism is at the heart of things, as it argues that the problems in many fields of science stem precisely from misunderstanding the nature of mystical experience.
 The problem is that it is practically impossible to say anything clear and revealing about the experience itself.
 The obscurity of the experience is bound to be accepted because this tradition of telling has really long roots.
-The reflections of the mystical experience on religions are also quite clear and strong, although in Western countries the connection is considered less important and interesting than in Eastern cultures.
+The reflections of the mystical experience on religions are also quite clear and strong, although, in Western countries, the connection is considered less important and interesting than in Eastern cultures.

 The quest for understanding

 Defining mysticism as a way of life or a form of religious life does not really open up the question of what mysticism is all about.
-Nor can mysticism be seen as a doctrine nor an uniform interpretation of reality.
-There is really no unified view in mysticism other than that some people have experiences that are exceedingly difficult to explain and adapt to everyday thinking, practices, and worldview.
+Nor can mysticism be seen as a doctrine nor a uniform interpretation of reality.
+There is really no unified view in mysticism other than that some people have experiences exceedingly difficult to explain and adapt to everyday thinking, practices, and worldview.
 Mysticism can thus be seen as a narrative of this experience, which in itself is admittedly inexplicable.

 Ineffable, but not inexplicable mysticism